 CBAP is a pretty sought-after business analysis certification.
 Professionals prepare for months to go for the examination.
 Failing in the CBAP examination can be a pretty traumatic experience.
 Here is what I received from one of our past participants.

-“I am very sad with the outcome.
+“I am very sad about the outcome.
 I was pretty confident of clearing the exam.”

 “This is the very first test I failed in my life.”